FernandoUSS/GARTNPUF/README.md

-## Genetic Algorithm to improve the reliability of PUFS
+### Genetic Algorithm to improve the reliability of PUFS

 In this code, a genetic algorithm is used to improve the reliability of PUFs.
+To illustrate the operation, an RTN-based PUF is simulated.
 The parameters are:

-n_gen          # Number of generations
+# n_gen: Number of generations

 mutation_rate  # Mutation rate